charliezahrlie/charliezahrlie/README.md

 ***AIE/ayca and his supporters stay away from me and dni.***

+AAAHHHH TYSM FOR PT HALL OF MEDIA FOR ADDING ME IN AS PONYTOWN'S NAGITO KOMAEDA!!!

 [ welcome to my readme! ♡ I hope we get along !! ]

 <img width="500" height="281" alt="Image" src="https://github.com/user-attachments/assets/dc15f341-56a0-4fa0-a67d-cf31d7b27eab" />